 Non-service fellowship income, in the absence of tax treaty benefits, is also exempt from tax withholding when paid to a resident alien.
 First, confirm your residency status, and only if you were a nonresident alien, last year, should you look into updating your mailing address and requesting a reprint of the document.

 You may have received the link to Glacier twice, because Harvard uses two independent payment systems.
 If your Glacier record does not need to be updated (e.g. change in income type or visa status), then you don't need to resubmit the forms, and should contact our office to confirm your first submission was received, Otherwise, please update and submit your Glacier forms, as requested.

-Per IRS regulations, tax treaties must be renewed annually.
-To meet these requirements and claim a tax treaty exemption for 2020 (if previously determined eligible in 2019), you MUST complete the three steps below before 4pm on Monday, December 23rd, 2019 .
+Per IRS regulations, tax treaties must be renewed annually for employees that will continue their work for Harvard in the U.S., into the next calendar year 2021.
+To meet these requirements and claim a tax treaty exemption for 2021 (if previously determined eligible in 2020), you MUST complete the three steps below before 5pm on Friday, December 18th, 2020 .
 The renewal process generally takes less than 15 minutes.

 If you haven't yet received the email from email@example.com, which includes your original login information, or have lost or forgotten your login information, you can click on “Forgot Login?” on the GLACIER login page to access Glacier.
 If you still cannot access Glacier, please contact NRA Tax.